-According to legend the origin of the Lesser Mysteries was for Heracles who needed purification before he could journey to the underworld.
-Diodorus says:
+According to the legends the origin of the Lesser Mysteries was for Heracles who needed purification before he could journey to the underworld.
+Diodorus wrote:

-According to another version he was rebuffed by the Pythia at Delphi when he asked how he should purify himself, and seeking initiation at Eleusis was also refused at first.
-Kerenyi translates the fragments on a papyrus from an oration of the time of Hadrian, giving a speech of Herakles whom they did not wish to initiate into the Eleusinian Mysteries:
+According to another version Heracles was rebuffed by the Pythia at Delphi when he asked how he should purify himself, and seeking initiation at Eleusis was also refused at first.
+Kerenyi (Eleusis p.
+83-84) translated the fragments on a papyrus from an oration of the time of Hadrian, and he presented a speech of Heracles whom they did not wish to initiate into the Eleusinian Mysteries:

 Here is more evidence for a mystical vision in the flames.
 Plutarch tells how Theseus, who had his own adventure in the underworld, helped Heracles to these sacred rites.